-undertook the role of Duty Manager in the South East Unit from October 2009 to May 2014.
-He then carried out the WSDO role in the North West Unit from October 2014 to May 2017.
-During his three winter seasons in the North West Unit he has mentored less experienced members of staff.
+xxxxxx undertook the role of Duty Manager in the South East Unit from October 2009 to May 2014.
+He then carried out the WSDO role in the North West Unit from October 2014 to May 2019.
+During his five winter seasons in the North West Unit he has mentored less experienced members of staff.

-three full winter seasons as WSDO in the North West Unit.
+xxxxxx is a Journey Time Liaison Officer with our Network Department.
+Nathan has completed four full winter seasons as WSDO in the North West Unit.

-is an Engineer in the Roads Design Team.
-He worked as a WSDO in the South East Trunk Road Unit and has completed three winter seasons in the North West.
+xxxxxx is an Engineer in the Roads Design Team.
+He worked as a WSDO in the South East Trunk Road Unit and has completed four winter seasons in the North West.

-is an Engineer in our Roads Design Team.
-This is Example third winter season.
-Example attended the IHE Winter Service Training for Decision Makers and Managers course, and this along with his previous experience will see him formally approved as a WSDO.
+xxxxxx is an Engineer in our Roads Design Team.
+This is xxxxxx's fifth winter season. xxxxxx attended the IHE Winter Service Training for Decision Makers and Managers course, and this along with his previous experience has seen him being formally approved as a WSDO.

-is an Engineer in our Roads Design Team. has previous experience of providing the winter maintenance service in a local authority environment with Stirling Council over a period of 13 years.
-He will be mentored by undertook the role as WSDC on the North East Unit from 2013 to 2016 following which he gained promotion to Network Officer.
-As part of his continual development is on his last semester in studying for an HNC in civil engineering.
-During his time as WSDC whilst predominately working on the North East Unit Ryan also gained experience of winter service on the North West Unit.
-In his first year as WSDO
+xxxxx undertook the role as WSDC on the North East Unit from 2013 to 2016 following which he gained promotion to Network Officer.
+During his time as WSDC whilst predominately working on the North East Unit xxxxxx also gained experience of winter service on the North West Unit.
+As part of his continual development xxxxxx has completed an HNC in civil engineering.
+This is xxxxxx's third winter season and has been formally approved as a WSDO.